Mouse arm

 - Difficulty performing fine motor movements

-- Increased pain during prolonged use of the computer or during repetitive movements
+- Increased pain with prolonged computer use or repetitive movements

 Causes of mouse arm

-Mouse strain most often occurs as a result of prolonged static strain or repetitive movements.
+Mouse arm usually occurs as a result of prolonged static load or repetitive movements.
 Some common causes are:

-- Monotonous movements, such as clicking a computer mouse
+- Repetitive movements, such as clicking with a computer mouse

 - Incorrect arm position or lack of wrist support